v

 23. Ben Elmir W, Hemmak A, Senouci B. Smart platform for data Blood Bank management: Forecasting demand in blood supply chain using machine learning.
 Information 2023;14(1):31 View Article

-24. Jo ES, Gebru T. Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency.
-Barcelona, Spain: Association for Computing Machinery; 2020, 306-316 View Article
+24. Jo ES, Gebru T. Lessons from archives: strategies for collecting sociocultural data in machine learning.
+Barcelona, Spain: Association for Computing Machinery.
+Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency.
+New York, NY, USA: Association for Computing Machinery; 2020:306-316 View Article

 25. Ching T, Himmelstein DS, Beaulieu-Jones BK, Kalinin AA, Do BT, Way GP, et al. Opportunities and obstacles for deep learning in biology and medicine.
 J R Soc Interface 2018;15(141):20170387 View Article PubMed/NCBI